Health Nutrients

 Zinc Deficiency

-But how is zinc deficiency diagnosed?
-Because its symptoms are fairly generalized across a number of conditions, formal diagnosis usually involves ruling out other disorders that can present similarly.
-Your doctor may first do a complete blood count (CBC) panel to check for an infection or anemia first.
-If zinc deficiency is suspected, you physician may order a blood test.
+Because its symptoms are fairly generalized across several conditions, formal diagnosis usually involves ruling out other disorders that can present similarly.
+Your doctor may do a complete blood count (CBC) panel to check for an infection or anemia.
+If zinc deficiency is suspected, a blood test can be ordered.

 Normal zinc blood levels are between 0.66 to 1.10 mcg/mL for anyone over 11 years of age.